Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 |---|---|---|

 Readiness orients you; testing proves you out.
-Together, they enable knowing what you need to prove and then proving it.
+Together, they are the two halves of getting through an audit: knowing what you need to prove, and then proving it.

 Why It Compounds: Test the Evidence Once

 Evidence, once tested, should persist and be reused across audits.
-Traditionally, evidence is ephemeral, and audits start from scratch.
+Traditionally, evidence is ephemeral — gathered and tested for each audit, then forgotten.
 Treating tested evidence as a durable, reusable asset breaks this cycle.
 One tested artifact can be reused across frameworks, audits, and time, making each subsequent audit easier.

 Better Together: The 1-2 Punch